 1. Select the one option that best describes who conducts this activity.
 The Statewide AT Program (State AT)

+ne Statewide AT Hogram (State AT)

 2. Select the one option that best describes from where this activity is conducted.
 One central location (Central)

-3. Do you charge a fee for this activity?
-No

 4. Identify the types of collaborations you have in place to conduct this activity.

-Banks/Financial Institution (select any/all)

-Independent Living Center (select any/all)

-Easter Seals (select any/all)

-Disability/Assistive Technology Organizations (select any/all)

-Federal Entities/Agencies (select any/all)

-State Entities/Agencies (select any/all)